Josh Dollard

 Joshua Deshaun Dollard (born September 2, 1986) is an American professional basketball player who last played for Bambitious Nara in Japan.

 The Basketball Tournament

-In 2017, Dollard played for team Ole Hotty Toddy of The Basketball Tournament.
+In 2017, Dollard played for team Ole Hotty Toddy in The Basketball Tournament.
 Ole Hotty Toddy was upset in the first round of the tournament by NC Prodigal Sons.
 The Basketball Tournament is an annual $2 million winner-take-all tournament broadcast on ESPN.